grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

 Each project has its own metadata conventions.

 In the Grafana Mimir 2.1 (or earlier) release, the ingesters added an external label to the `meta.json` file to identify the tenant that owns the block.
-If you enable the sharding feature of Mimir's split-and-merge compactor, compactor adds a special label to identify the compactor-shard.

 In the Grafana Mimir 2.2 (or later) release, blocks no longer have a label that identifies the tenant.
-The compactor-shard label is still used, if sharding of blocks during compaction is enabled.

 > **Note**: Blocks from Prometheus do not have any external labels stored in them; only blocks from Thanos use labels.